ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

 Each volume has a storage tier, which defines how many I/O operations per second (IOPS) can be started against that volume.
-These tiers can scale according to the size of the volume.
+These tiers can scale according to the capacity of the volume.

 The following tiers are supported:
 * Tier 0 (25 IOPS/GB)